Yellow Ribbon Program

 Yellow Ribbon Program Benefits

 The Post-9/11 GI Bill pays up to the highest public in-state undergraduate tuition.
-The students’ tuition and fees may exceed that amount if they are attending a private institution, graduate school, or attending in an out-of-state status.
+The students’ tuition and fees may exceed that amount if they are attending a private institution, graduate program, or attending in an out-of-state status.
 If students are enrolled at a Yellow Ribbon participating institution and the tuition and fees exceed the highest public in-state undergraduate tuition, additional funds may be available for their education program without an additional charge to their entitlement.

 Institutions that voluntarily enter into a Yellow Ribbon Agreement with VA choose the amount of tuition and fees that will be contributed.
 VA will match that amount and issue payment directly to the institution.
 See the College’s annual contribution amounts.